Jack Kerouac: Early life and adolescence

-Kerouac was born on March 12, 1922, in Lowell, Massachusetts, to French Canadian parents, Léo-Alcide Kéroack (1889–1946) and Gabrielle-Ange Lévesque (1895–1973).
+Kerouac was born on March 12, 1922, in Lowell, Massachusetts, to French Canadian parents, Léo-Alcide Kéroack and Gabrielle-Ange Lévesque.

 There is some confusion surrounding his name, partly because of variations on the spelling of Kerouac, and because of Kerouac's own statement of his name as Jean-Louis Lebris de Kerouac.
 His reason for that statement seems to be linked to an old family legend that the Kerouacs had descended from Baron François Louis Alexandre Lebris de Kerouac.
 Kerouac's baptism certificate lists his name simply as Jean Louis Kirouac, the most common spelling of the name in Quebec.
-Research has shown that Kerouac's roots were indeed in Brittany, and he was descended from a middle-class merchant colonist, Urbain-François Le Bihan, Sieur de Kervoac, whose sons married French Canadians.
+Kerouac's roots were indeed in Brittany, and he was descended from a middle-class merchant colonist, Urbain-François Le Bihan, Sieur de Kervoac, whose sons married French Canadians.

 Kerouac's father Leo had been born into a family of potato farmers in the village of Saint-Hubert-de-Rivière-du-Loup, Quebec.
 Jack also had various stories on the etymology of his surname, usually tracing it to Irish, Breton, Cornish, or other Celtic roots.
 In one interview he claimed it was from the name of the Cornish language (Kernewek), and that the Kerouacs had fled from Cornwall to Brittany.
 Another version was that the Kerouacs had come to Cornwall from Ireland before the time of Christ and the name meant "language of the house".
 In still another interview he said it was an Irish word for "language of the water" and related to Kerwick.
 Kerouac, derived from Kervoach, is the name of a town in Brittany in Lanmeur, near Morlaix.

 Jack Kerouac later referred to 34 Beaulieu Street as "sad Beaulieu".
 The Kerouac family was living there in 1926 when Jack's older brother Gerard died of rheumatic fever, aged nine.
 This deeply affected four-year-old Jack, who later said Gerard followed him in life as a guardian angel.
 This is the Gerard of Kerouac's novel Visions of Gerard.
 He had one other sibling, an older sister named Caroline.
 Kerouac was referred to as Ti Jean or little John around the house during his childhood.

 Kerouac spoke French with his family and began learning English at school, around age six; he began speaking it confidently in his late teens.
 He was a serious child who was devoted to his mother, who played an important role in his life.
 She was a devout Catholic, who instilled this deep faith into both her sons.
 He later said she was the only woman he ever loved.
 After Gerard died, his mother sought solace in her faith, while his father abandoned it, wallowing in drinking, gambling, and smoking.